PostgreSQL Database Manager MCP server

 • Row-Level Security - RLS policies and management

-Enhancement Tools (4 new tools)
+Enhancement Tools (4)

 • Execute Query - SELECT operations with count/exists support